 Will: Learning to invoke awakens a deep connection to magic in the caster.
 So long as they are wearing no armor, an invoker can manipulate the magic inside them to lessen the impact of blows or empower their invocations.
 This is represented by a resource called Will.
 An invoker has a pool of will points equal to their invoker level + their wisdom score.

 When blocking damage with will, an invoker expends will to negate 1 damage per will point expended.
-This may be preformed after the enemy has made their attack and the results have been declared.
+This may be performed after the enemy has made their attack and the results have been declared.

 When using will to empower attacks, an invoker may spend 1 will to raise the attack value of any attacking spell, the flat damage of any direct damage spell, or the DC of any spell involving an ability/skill check.
 Each raise in attack/DC cost 1 more than the subsequent.
-For example, a +1 modifier cost 1 will, a +2 modifier cost 3, and a +3 modifier cost 5.
+For example, a +1 modifier costs 1 will, a +2 modifier costs 3, and a +3 modifier costs 5.

 Rituals: There is often magic that is too powerful or complex to be cast in combat, however with the proper knowledge and preparation, Invokers can conjure this magic as well.
 Most invocations are not learned as part of an invoker’s class progression.
 They must instead be found in books or passed between invokers.
 See Rituals for a list of rituals and their rarity.

-Invocations: An invoker knows a number of invocations (hereby referred to a spells) and has a number of spell points for each spell level they have available each day. (refer to the invocation table) Once a character runs out of spell points for a given level they may not cast spells of that level, however, known spells of a lower level can be cast with a spell point of a higher level.
-All spell points are restored after a full nights rest.
+Invocations: An invoker knows a number of invocations (hereby referred to as spells) and has a number of spell points for each spell level they have available each day. (refer to the invocation table) Once a character runs out of spell points for a given level they may not cast spells of that level, however, known spells of a lower level can be cast with a spell point of a higher level.
+All spell points are restored after a full night’s rest.
 Similar to cantrips, invocations have an action cost and effect listed in the invocations appendix.
 Invocations require 2 available appendages to cast.

 Invocation table: Starting level 2, an invoker gains access to a number of invocations.
 This table displays the number of invocations and cantrips known for each invoker level displayed as Number of spells known / spell points for that level spell.